axibase/atsd/rule-engine/functions-property.md

 Compares tags in the received `property` command with the previous (stored) command, and returns a map containing a list of changed keys and their value difference.
 The value difference is a string created using the `'old_value' -> 'new_value'` pattern.

-* The map includes keys that are present in one command and absent in the other command.
+* The map includes changed keys as well as keys that are present in one command and absent in the other command.
 * The map is empty if no differences are present.
 * The values are compared in **case-insensitive** manner.